zeropaper/visual-fiha/docs/known-bugs.md

 - The types are correctly set, but they are missing the documentation for the parameters and return values.

-### Layers Visibility

-- In some case, when switching a layer visibility and then, afterwards, making changes in the script editor, the layer visibility switches back to the previous state.

 ### AI Assistant

 - If tools are used in a conversation, subsequent messages attempts will fail.